Early Weight Averaging meets High Learning Rates for LLM Pre-training

-\citet{biderman2023pythia} train these models on the PILE dataset \citep{gao2020pile}, a publicly available, curated collection of English text corpus of size 800GB.
+\paragraph{Pythia Experiments.}The \textbf{Pythia LLMs} are publicly available in the Pythia suite \citep{biderman2023pythia}.
+We report results on Pythia-1B, Pythia-2.8B, Pythia-6.9B, and Pythia-12B; Table.\ref{table:interp} summarizes the details of these models.
+For our experiments, we use intermediate model checkpoints; saved after every 1000 update steps.
+The models are trained by \citet{biderman2023pythia} on the PILE dataset \citep{gao2020pile}, a publicly available, curated collection of English text corpus of size 800GB.
 The original PILE dataset is curated using 5 different genres of data namely, academia, internet, prose, dialogue and miscellaneous.
 The PILE dataset contains 300 billion tokens prior to deduplication, and this number reduces to 207 billion tokens after the deduplication process.
-Our experiments uses Pythia models trained with PILE-deduped dataset, as such models tend to memorize less \citep{lee2021deduplicating}.
+Our experiments use Pythia models trained with PILE-deduped dataset, as such models tend to memorize less \citep{lee2021deduplicating}.
 The batch size for all the Pythia models was set at 2.09 million tokens and the learning rate was scaled following \cite{zhang2022opt}.

-\paragraph{Evaluation} Our experiments aim to analyze the original training trajectories of Pythia LLMs and demonstrate the improvements achieved in test generalization using $\mathsf{LAWA}$ methodology.
-Moreover we also present results on zero-shot evaluation using Lambada Openai \cite{paperno2016lambada}, SciQ \cite{sciq} and AI2 Reasoning Challenge-easy (ARC-e) \cite{Clark2018ThinkYH} and Wikitext \cite{wikitext}.
-Our zero-shot framework evaluates academic question answering, knowledge based evaluation.
+\paragraph{Evaluation} We evaluate the language modelling performance of nanoGPT-2 models pre-trained for 70K steps using log perplexity (perplexity and loss used interchangeably) on the held-out/val set.
+For nanoGPT-2 we use the moving window $\mathsf{interval}=\text{1K}$, $\mathsf{k}$ = 5 and we sample checkpoints $\mathsf{interval}=\text{200,1K}$ apart for \method{}.
+Next we analyze the original training trajectories of Pythia LLMs and demonstrate the improvements achieved in test generalization using $\mathsf{LAWA}$.
+We also present zero-shot evaluation results on Lambada OpenAI \citep{paperno2016lambada}, SciQ \citep{sciq}, AI2 Reasoning Challenge-easy (ARC-e) \citep{Clark2018ThinkYH}, and Wikitext \citep{wikitext}.
 We evaluate 4 Pythia LLMs using the intermediate model checkpoints on a subset of the test and validation dataset following the methodology prescribed by \cite{xia2022training}.
 For the purpose of evaluation we use the open source library \texttt{lm-evaluation harness}\footnote{https://github.com/EleutherAI/lm-evaluation-harness}.
 We select representative subsets from the diverse genres encompassed by the full PILE validation and test dataset.
-This subset comprises PILE-philosophy papers, PILE-bookcorpus2, PILE-YouTube subtitles, PILE-Enron emails, and PILE-DeepMind mathematics dataset.
-Due to compute constraints, we evaluate the Pythia-12B checkpoints with PILE-philosophy papers, PILE-bookcorpus2, PILE-YouTube subtitles and PILE-Enron emails (refer Figure \ref{fig:pile12B}).
+This subset comprises PILE-philosophy papers, PILE-bookcorpus2, and PILE-YouTube subtitles datasets.